 Study and if needed specify NR PDCCH reception in symbols with LTE CRS REs.
+[RAN1]

-Investigate the performance, and enable LTE CRS to puncture NR PDCCH and DMRS if there is the performance gain from the additional PDCCH resources.
+Investigate enabling LTE CRS to puncture NR PDCCH, including the impact to how to interact with NR DMRS if there is the performance gain from the additional PDCCH resources.

-[Other additional objective(s) can be added, if agreed]

 4.2 Objective of Performance part WI